vn971/cevo/README.md

 Current status:
 ----

-* After about 70 commits, the compilation works almost fully!
+* After about 70 commits made, the project compiles successfully.

-The project compiles and is able to start itself in both Linux and Windows.
+It is able to start itself in both Linux and Windows.

 * There are a pair things I could not manage to cross-compile, yet.